works-ac/apipool/README.md

 # API POOL

-<p align="center">An open-source repository that provide pool of apis related to almost all use cases to software professionals.</p>

 ## Description

-An open-source repository that provide pool of apis related to almost all use cases to software professionals.
+An open-source repository that provide pool of apis and pre-built apps related to almost all use cases to software professionals and common peoples.
+For more information about project, please read [Api Documentation](https://apipool-dev.application.bookjn.in/api-docs)

 ## Project setup